RAJKUMARRZ/RZChatApp/README.md

 # RZChatApp
-Node Chat application which uses websocket (Socket.io) to create two way communication for demo, click here https://rz-chat-application.herokuapp.com/
+A Chat application which uses websocket (Socket.io) at server side along with NodeJS to create two way communication for demo, click here https://rz-chat-application.herokuapp.com/

 # Screenshots